scottfeldmanpeabody/strava/README.md

 #### Classifying my target

-In order to determine whether a segment is a road bike or a mountain bike segment, I was able to use the features that Strava lets you label each ride with the bike you rode.
+Strava lets you label your gear for each rider.
+In order to determine whether a segment is a road bike or a mountain bike segment, I was able to use the labeled bike for each ride.

 ![](https://github.com/scottfeldmanpeabody/strava/blob/master/images/attempts_by_bike.png)</br>
 *Count of Strava segments ridden on each bike.
 Note, there are sometimes dozens of segments per ride, hence the large y- scale in the 10,000's*

-So it's obvious to the  that "Road", "Carbon Road", and "Road + Burley" (a Burley is a kid trailer), are all road bikes, I was able to sort out my more creative bike names and group them into the two categories of interest.
+While it's obvious to the  that "Road", "Carbon Road", and "Road + Burley" (a Burley is a kid trailer), are all road bikes, knowing my own mildy clever bike names, I grouped all of the bikes into the two categories of interest.

 ![](https://github.com/scottfeldmanpeabody/strava/blob/master/images/bike_names.png)
 *Rad names for rad bikes.*